wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 == Description ==

-Besides being the fastest live-chat service, ClickDesk also allows visitors to call your business directly from browser or by dialing our local access numbers in 40+ countries.
+Besides being the fastest live chat service, ClickDesk also allows visitors to call your business directly from browser or by dialing our local access numbers in 40+ countries.
 Manage your emails & offline chats with the new integrated lite help desk.

 **"Top 10 must have plugins of 2011"** by MyProgrammingBlog.com

-**"An extension to your social media presence or Web site" - NetworkWorld 4.5/5
+"An extension to your social media presence or Web site" - NetworkWorld 4.5/5

 **SPECIAL OFFER**

-Get help desk access for FREE
+Get access to our new help desk for FREE

 [youtube http://www.youtube.com/watch?v=4Yiyaz0k8yk]